Ashenafi-Godana/logic-operations/README.md

 ## Usage

-To use the toolkit, follow these steps:
+To use the program follow these steps:

 1. Run `main.py`.
 2. Enter a logical expression when prompted.